Designing and testing the design system for a student & faculty facing website for Pratt Institute.

 To redesign or not to redesign, that is a question!

-Should we start this project off by redesigning the OnePratt website or not?
+Our first question was: Should we start this design system project off by redesigning the OnePratt website?
 Redesigning it means stretching the project scope.

 We listened to classmates complaint about our school website.